How It works

 They are designed to learn more about ways to prevent, detect, or treat diseases.
 Clinical trials can help people with chronic (long-term) illnesses find better ways to live each day with their illness.
 The goal of a clinical trial for children is to find out if a treatment is safe, helpful, and well-tolerated by children.
 Before you and your child decide if a clinical trial may be a good option for your child, it’s important to know more about the study, including the risks and benefits.

-It’s important to study new treatments in children because children are not small adults.
 They have different treatment needs than adults and sometimes they have different diseases than adults.
 Also, doses of medicine, sizes of devices, or types of therapy may change over time based on the child’s stage of growth.

 A successful clinical trial can create a new standard of care for children with certain conditions.
 When there is no standard of care for children with certain conditions, a successful clinical trial can create one; otherwise, treatment may need to be based on what works best for an adult.
 In recent years, laws have been passed that require pediatric clinical trials for certain conditions.
 As a result the number and range of clinical trials for children have expanded.

-what do I need to know
+What you need to know

-As part of the clinical trial process, a review of the informed consent ensures that parents are fully informed and have an opportunity to ask questions about the clinical trial.
-Signing an informed consent is a requirement of every clinical trial however it is not a contract.
 In addition to obtaining a signed informed consent from parents, assent from children in many clinical trials is also required.
 Assent is the term used to describe when a child agrees to be in a clinical trial.
 Before children are asked if they want to assent to join a clinical trial, they must first be old enough to understand basic facts about the clinical trial and be able to ask questions about the trial.

 Parents and children can leave a clinical trial at any time.
 However, for some children doctors may recommend certain steps are taken before treatment is completely ended, depending on what is safest for the child.